a-einstein/AdventureWorks/README.md

 #### Aspects
 * C#.
 * SQL Server.
-* Use a Azure Database.
-* Be deployed as an Azure service.
 * Entity Framework.
-* WCF + SSL.
-* Asynchronisity.
 * LINQ.
 * LinqKit.
+* WCF service on .Net Framework.
+* Web API service on .Net Standard & .Net Core.
+* SSL certification.
+* Asynchronisity.
+* Has been deployed as an Azure service with an Azure Database.

 #### Installation
+* This service is mainly intended to be installed on my domain and used by my clients.
+Running and acces is on request.
-The service cannot be installed plug & play, as the database is not included and configured to.
-But for demo purposes the following stubs are available.
+* The service cannot be installed plug & play, as the database is not included and configured to.
-* One can download and install the **[latest ZIP](https://rcsadventureworac85.blob.core.windows.net/adventureworks-releases/latest/RCS.AdventureWorks.Services.Products.zip)** .
+* However, one can download and install the **[latest ZIP](https://rcsadventureworac85.blob.core.windows.net/adventureworks-releases/latest/RCS.AdventureWorks.Services.Products.zip)** .
-* The deployed service is up and running and can be **[referred to](https://rcs-adventureworksservices.azurewebsites.net/ProductsService.svc)**, but is not correctly configured.